In fact, make that a large phew!, a sigh of relief of some resonance.

 However, there is one compensation, which is now upon us.
 Being the keen and astute observer of the world that I am, I noticed almost immediately that the month has turned to September.

 It's my favourite of the year's dozen offerings, and for a range of reasons.
 Firstly, it's still relatively warm and the weather can often be clement.
-It might be my skewed memory, but I seem to recall...
-Read more
+It might be my skewed memory, but I seem to recall recent Septembers being as kind, if not more so, than the alleged months of the formal summer which preceded them.

 I was looking for a new walk on Dartmoor yesterday, which started me thinking about the importance of the moor in the tvdetective books.